Sciences

 Admission

-Registration is possible from an L1 SVSE (ex-Monod) obtained at the FdS of the University of Montpellier, or from an equivalent L1 obtained outside the Faculty of Sciences of the University of Montpellier (or equivalent higher education: preparatory class, rarely DUT/BUT, exceptionally BTS).
-In all cases, and including for L1 SVSE (ex-Monod) of the FdS of Montpellier or students coming from establishments under agreement with the FdS, the registration procedure is carried out via the e-candidat portal of the Faculty of Science.
+Registration possible from an L1 SVSE portal (ex-Monod) obtained at the FdS of the University of Montpellier, or from an equivalent L1 obtained outside the courses of the Faculty of Sciences of the University of Montpellier (or equivalent higher education: preparatory class, rarely DUT/BUT, exceptionally BTS).
+In all cases, and including for L1 SVSE (ex-Monod) of the FdS of Montpellier or students from institutions under agreement with the FdS, the registration procedure is carried out via the e-candidate portal of the Faculty of Science.

-Acceptance is not automatic, regardless of your previous course of study: it is decided on the basis of your file by a pedagogical committee, and depends on the number of students available.
+Acceptance is not automatic, regardless of your previous course : it is decided on the basis of an application by a pedagogical committee, and according to the capacity of the child.

-For students coming from a training program in agreement with the FDS (e.g. CPGE or PASS): access to L2 BE is not automatic either; it also requires a file (e-candidate) evaluated by a pedagogical commission.
+For students from a course under agreement with the FDS (e.g. CPGE or PASS): access to L2 BE is not automatic either ; This also requires a file (e-candidate) evaluated by a pedagogical commission.

-The BE course is a general course in Life Sciences, rather theoretical (although practical applications are important in the training).
-This training prepares students for further studies in Master's degree.
+The BE course is a general course in Life Sciences, rather theoretical (although the practical applications are important in the training).
+This training prepares students for further studies in a Master's degree.

-Furthermore, the candidate for the L2 BE must clearly indicate his/her motivation in the compulsory questionnaire to be attached to the application, as well as what he/she wishes to do after the license, so that the committee can best judge the adequacy of the course with his/her study project and professional project.
+In addition, the candidate for the L2 BE must clearly indicate his/her motivation in the mandatory questionnaire to be attached to the application as well as what he/she wishes to do after the bachelor's degree, so that the commission can best judge the adequacy of the course with his/her study project and his/her professional project.

-The program is in high demand and our capacity is limited, with a maximum of 160 students, including repeaters.
-In the past years, we have received more than 400 applications for the L2, and we have retained 130 to 150 students from the L1 SVSE (ex-Monod), and 10 to 30 from outside (except L1 FDS).
-On average, more than 70% of these external students were from other universities (Licence SV and SVT outside Montpellier).
-We therefore encourage students from BTS, DUT/BUT, or in reorientation, to apply for admission to L1 via ParcoursSup.
+The course is in high demand and our capacity is limited, with a maximum of 160 students, including repeaters.
+In previous years, we have received more than 400 applications for the L2, and we have retained 130 to 150 students from the L1 SVSE (ex-Monod), and therefore 10 to 30 external students (excluding L1 FDS).
+On average, more than 70% of these external students were from other universities (SV and SVT Bachelor's degree outside Montpellier).
+We therefore encourage students from BTS, DUT/BUT, or in reorientation, to apply for admission to L1 at the same time via ParcoursSup.

 Read more